Scialabba v. Cuellar de Osorio

 Scialabba v.
-Cuellar de Osorio, 573 U.S. 41 (2014), was a United States Supreme Court case in which the court found that lawful residents in the United States who turned twenty-one while their visa applications were being processed could not retain their original application date after "aging out" of eligibility for child-visas.
+Cuellar de Osorio, 573 U.S. 41 (2014), was a United States Supreme Court case in which the court held that lawful residents in the United States who turned twenty-one while their visa applications were being processed could not retain their original application date after "aging out" of eligibility for child-visas.
 Those "aged out" were moved to the bottom of the list of applicants for adult visas.
 The Ninth Circuit Court had originally agreed that provisions in the Child Status Protection Act allowed applicants to retain their date.